HelpMe-Pls/Life-Engineering/Tips & Tools/English vocab.md

 ==riveting== (adj): enthralling, fascinating, gripping, intriguing

+aficionado (n): someone who is very interested in and enthusiastic about a particular subject

 thrall (v-n): slave, a state of complete absorption, in moral or mental servitude

 treason (n): treachery, betrayal, phản quốc